CyGei/o2groups/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Our estimates are best around day 20, which is slightly after the epidemic peak.
-However, past that date, the depletion of susceptibles leads to a decrease in the observed proportion of within-group transmissions, which can lead to biased estimates of the true assortativity coefficients (dashed lines).
+The plot above highlights how the changes in the observed proportion of within-group transmissions ( due to saturation) can lead to biased estimates of the true assortativity coefficients (dashed lines).